PythonCharmers/python-future/docs/overview.rst

 Overview
 ========

-``future`` is the missing compatibility layer between Python 3 and Python
+``python-future`` is the missing compatibility layer between Python 3 and Python 2.

-2. It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 mostly unchanged.
+It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 mostly unchanged.

+It also provides a tools designed to help with module-by-module upgrades (e.g. of libraries) from Python 2 to a compatible 2/3 codebase without breaking the existing API.

-``future`` comes with ``futurize``, a script that helps you to transition to supporting both Python 2 and 3 in a single codebase, module by module.
+``python-future`` comes with ``futurize``, a customized 2to3-based script that helps you to transition to supporting both Python 2 and 3 in a single codebase, module by module, from either Python 2 or Python 3.

 .. _features:

 Features
 --------

--   provides backports and remappings for 16 builtins with different semantics on Py3 versus Py2
+-   ``future`` package provides backports and remappings for 16 builtins with different semantics on Py3 versus Py2
--   provides backports and remappings from the Py3 standard library
+-   ``future`` package provides backports and remappings from the Py3 standard library
+-   ``past`` package provides forward-ports of Python 2 types and resurrects some Python 2 builtins (to aid with per-module code migrations)
 -   300+ unit tests
--   ``futurize`` script based on ``2to3``, ``3to2`` and parts of ``python-modernize`` for automatic conversion from either Py2 or Py3 to a clean single-source codebase compatible with Python 2.6+ and Python 3.3+.
+-   ``futurize`` script based on ``2to3``, ``3to2`` and parts of ``python-modernize``, for automatic conversion from either Py2 or Py3 to a clean single-source codebase compatible with Python 2.6+ and Python 3.3+.
--   a consistent set of utility functions and decorators selected from Py2/3 compatibility interfaces from projects like ``six``, ``IPython``, ``Jinja2``, ``Django``, and ``Pandas``.
+-   a comprehensive set of utility functions and decorators selected from Py2/3 compatibility interfaces from projects like ``six``, ``IPython``, ``Jinja2``, ``Django``, and ``Pandas``.